Medical Policy: 07.01.71

 “The RNS System is an adjunctive therapy in reducing the frequency of seizures in individuals 18 years of age or older with partial onset seizures who have undergone diagnostic testing that localized no more than 2 epileptogenic foci, are refractory to two or more antiepileptic medications, and currently have frequent and disabling seizures (motor partial seizures, complex partial seizures and/or secondary generalized seizures).
 The RNS System has demonstrated safety and effectiveness in patients who average 3 or more disabling seizures per month over the three most recent months (with no month with fewer than two seizures), and has not been evaluated in patients will less frequent seizures.”

 Responsive neurostimulation (RNS) may be considered medically necessary for patients with partial (focal) epilepsy who meet ALL of the following criteria:

 A replacement or revision of a responsive neurostimulation (RNS) (generator, leads and/or battery) may be considered medically necessary for an individual who meet ALL of the above criteria and the existing device is no longer under warranty and cannot be repaired.

-Responsive neurostimulation (RNS) is considered investigational for all other indications not listed above as there is insufficient evidence to support the safety and effectiveness.
+Responsive neurostimulation (RNS) is considered investigational for all other indications to include when the above criteria is not met as there is insufficient evidence to support the safety and effectiveness concerning net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.